-Three apparitions haunt the same area near the start of the Royal Route
+Three ghost riders haunt the same area near the start of the Royal Route

 The area around the square called náměstí Republiky marks the start of the old Royal Route that leads all the way to Prague Castle.
 A tower that marks the division of Old Town from New Town still stands there.
 Just outside the Powder Tower, on the New Town side, there are several ghosts: two separate riders of three-legged horses and a cursed miller with a carriage.